 - Investigation of the Accident: One of the essential aspects of building a strong car accident case is conducting a thorough investigation.
 We will launch an investigation to gather critical evidence from the accident scene, witness statements, police reports, and any available surveillance footage.
 This evidence is crucial in establishing liability and proving the at-fault party’s negligence.

 - Determining Liability and Damages: Identifying the party at fault is vital in pursuing compensation for your injuries and losses.
-Our car accident attorneys will meticulously analyze the facts of the case to determine liability.
+Our Buffalo car accident attorney will meticulously analyze the facts of the case to determine liability.
 We will assess your losses, including medical expenses, property damage, lost wages, and any other losses you may have suffered.

 - Negotiating with Insurance Companies: insurance companies can be difficult, as they may try to offer you a settlement that falls short of what you truly deserve.
 We have experience negotiating with insurance companies.
 We will advocate for a fair settlement covering your medical expenses, lost wages, property damage, and pain and suffering.